Everything You Need to Know About CollagenArticle posted in: Diet & Nutrition

 While your boosting your collagen production, make sure that you are also protecting your current stores.
 Healthline says that sugar and refined carbohydrates cause inflammation and harm to collagen.
 Eating a healthy diet that is filled with high quality proteins and vegetables, while low in sugar and refined carbs is essential to producing and preserving collagen.

 Nutrisystem focuses on a healthy lifestyle that is high in protein and fiber.
-Learn more about our programs here >
+Get started with a weight loss plan today!

 Please Note: Always speak to your doctor before making any changes to your diet.